 While traveling for work you will encounter numerous surfaces that have yucky germs all over them – just waiting to infect you.
 Tray tables, lavatory bathroom handles, hotel remote controls, seat belts and more.

-Avoid the plague by bringing a travel size bottle of hand sanitizer with you and using it liberally!
+Avoid the plague by bringing a travel size bottle of hand sanitizer (check price) with you and using it liberally!

 8. Stretch regularly.
 Maybe even do some yoga!